 Christine Sciulli .
 Bio.
 CV/Press .
 Video Documentation .
 Archive .
 Contact

-Christine Sciulli is a visual artist whose primary medium is projected light.
+Christine Sciulli is a visual artist working with projected light and geometry.
 “Her work consists of intersections of the geometry and an intuitive sense of how to use everyday materials to give a sense of “spatialisation” – she plays with how we perceive the world around us in a way that leaves you with a kind of eerie sense of timelessness."(Paul Miller aka DJ Spooky)

 Sciulli’s theatrical credits include light-video artist for the Mabou Mines Gantry Plaza State Park waterfront production of, “Song for New York: What Women Do While Men Sit Knitting”, directed by Ruth Maleczech (“...a distinctly urban feel, magnified by a glittering lighting design by Christine Sciulli, a video installation artist.”
-Melana Ryzik, New York Times) and participated in their Sundance Institute Theatre Lab Residency at White Oak.
+Melana Ryzik, New York Times) and participated in their Sundance Institute Theatre Lab Residency.
 She has worked with Phantom Limb in residence at Dartmouth College’s Hopkins Center and Mass MoCA.
-Her video-electroacoustic collaborations with composer Doug Geers have been shown widely at European and American festivals including the 2013 VIDEOAKT International Video Art Biennial, Barcelona and Listening in the Sound Kitchen, Princeton University, 2001.
-She was a finalist for Ridge Flats, a 2013 Philadelphia Percent for Art commission and was the recipient of an International Association of Lighting Designers Award of Merit for the Rodin Pavilion in Seoul.
+Her collaborations with composer Doug Geers have been shown widely at European and American festivals.